-What is the history of Henry Ford Health System?
+What is the history of Henry Ford Health?
 Why did Henry Ford—a visionary—start the hospital in 1915?
 What was the health care landscape like then?
 How innovative was HFH at the time of its creation?

 With the workforce at Ford Motor Company and the population of Detroit rapidly growing, so too were the health care needs of the community.
 Henry Ford understood the importance of keeping a healthy and productive community, and he envisioned creating a hospital for the working man.